Can you get broadband without paying for a landline?

 Mobile broadband as a landline alternative

 You could also opt for a personal Wi-Fi or Mi-Fi device.
 This personal hotspot is a small gadget that acts as a mini router.
-It connects to 4G and broadcasts Wi-Fi, so you can hook up devices such as a laptop or tablet while you’re on the go as well as while you’re at home.
+It connects to 4G and 5G networks and broadcasts Wi-Fi, so you can hook up devices such as a laptop or tablet while you’re on the go as well as while you’re at home.

 Data-only SIM cards are another option.
 These work like SIM cards for your phone but have a data-only allowance and do not offer phone or text services.
 All you need to do is pop the SIM card in the SIM port of your iPad or tablet to get online.
 You can also get PAYG data-only SIM cards for your tablet.
-You can then load up with an allowance to have a set amount of time (usually 30 days) with data bundles ranging from 250Mb up to 15GB.
+You can then load up with an allowance to have a set amount of time (usually 30 days) with data bundles ranging from 250Mb up to 250GB and beyond.

 Millions of homes have access to super-fast fibre-optic broadband, which sends data along tiny cables made of plastic or glass.
 You have a choice of providers including BT, Sky, TalkTalk and Virgin Media.
 There are also smaller players such as Hyperoptic.